 When smoking red raspberry leaves, anecdotal evidence suggests several potential effects.
 These experiences aren’t backed by extensive scientific research, but users consistently report:

-Effects typically begin within minutes of smoking and may last 20-30 minutes.
+Effects typically begin within minutes and may last 20-30 minutes.
 Individual responses vary based on preparation method, amount used, and personal sensitivity.

 Important considerations: Smoking any plant material involves inhaling combusted particles.
 Start with small amounts to gauge your response.
+If you have respiratory conditions or are pregnant, avoid smoking this herb entirely.
 Consider consulting a healthcare provider before adding any new herbal practice to your routine.

 Mildly astringent flavor similar to red raspberry berries.